Don’t end up strapped with expensive repair costs in the event your typically reliable Honda breaks down.

 - Sample contracts for each plan are available online, so you can look over the fine print before you decide to buy.

-- CARCHEX offers 24/7 roadside assistance, towing services, gas delivery, rental car reimbursement, and trip interruption service with all plans.
+- Endurance offers a free Endurance Elite Membership for the first year, which includes 24/7 roadside assistance, towing services, rental car reimbursement, and trip interruption service.

 Regardless of which route you take, we think investing in a Honda extended warranty is worth the peace of mind and potential savings on future repairs.
 While dealerships may push you toward branded vehicle service contracts, you should always do your homework before signing on the dotted line.